Skip to main content

 Help Restore Pollinator Habitats and Beautify Public Spaces in Massachusetts

-Our annual Plant Something Bee-eautiful program awards three $2,500 grants and five $500 grants to Keep Massachusetts Beautiful chapters and other organizations.
+Our annual Plant Something Bee-eautiful program awards $10,000 in grants to Keep Massachusetts Beautiful chapters and other organizations.
 These grants support the planting of pollinator-friendly plants and trees in public spaces.
 Our goal is not only to beautify public spaces, but also to restore critical habitats for pollinators.

-Thank you to Noble Oak for providing $10,000 in funding to support this program.
+Thank you to Edrington for providing $10,000 in funding to support this program.

 Bees and other pollinators are in serious decline around the world.
 The decline of pollinators is caused by habitat destruction, the overuse of pesticides that include neonicotinoids, farming practices that eliminate patches of wildflowers and cover crops, parasites, and pathogens, as well as climate change.